ilikeRocks0/FoodReviews/NOTES.md

 I created the python enviroment with py -3.11 -m venv my_new_env specifying -3.11, so python version 3.11 will make the python environment with version 3.11

+### making it easy to redownload dependencies on other computers
 Dependecy downloads
 pip freeze gets all dependencies so use pipreqs